 Historical roots of Papiamentu.

-There are a number of theories concerning the origin of the Papiamentu language.
+The native language of Bonaire is Papiamentu.
+There are several theories concerning the origin of the Papiamentu language.
 One simply states it is a mixture of the language of the early Spanish settlers and the indigenous Indian culture.
-The other theory is one of a more modern origin dating back the importation of African slaves.
+The other theory is one of a more modern origin dating back to the importation of African slaves.
 The theory is that when the Dutch laid claim to the ABC islands in 1634 and with Curacao becoming a slave trading center, a common language was needed to communicate with the people who had come from so many different African tribes and European countries.

 When Brazil became part of Spain, many Brazilians who spoke Portuguese came to Curacao.
 Combining the two origin theories forms the basis of the Papiamentu language: Arawak Indian, Spanish, Dutch, African Dialects, and Portuguese.
 Later, English and French words became part of the language.
 Today in listening to a conversation, it is possible to understand many words and get a fair idea of what is being said.